bitua79/OOP-javafx-final/README.md

 # Erinne game platform (JavaFX Project)
-This project is my OOP final project with Dr. Mostafa Nouri Baygi ([Webpage](http://prof.um.ac.ir/nouribaygi)), focusing on creating a multi-feature gaming platform using JavaFX.
+This project is my OOP final project with Professor.
+Mostafa Nouri Baygi ([Webpage](http://prof.um.ac.ir/nouribaygi)), focusing on creating a multi-feature gaming platform using JavaFX.
 The application provides single-player and two-player games with chat functionality.

 ## Features